go-spring-projects/go-spring/README.md

 [3]: https://img.shields.io/badge/license-Apache%202-blue.svg
 [4]: LICENSE

-Go-Spring's vision is to empower Go programmers with a powerful programming framework similar to Java Spring.
+`Go-Spring` vision is to empower Go programmers with a powerful programming framework similar to Java `Spring`.
 It is dedicated to providing users with a simple, secure, and reliable programming experience.

 This project based from [go-spring/go-spring](https://github.com/go-spring/go-spring) created by [lvan100](https://github.com/lvan100)
 * Switch to monolithic repository.
-* Simplify third-party modules and retain only the core dependency injection functionality.
+* Remove third-party modules and retain only the core dependency injection functionality.
-* Invoke AppRunner and AppEvent in the order of their dependencies.
+* Invoke `AppRunner` and `AppEvent` in the order of their dependencies.
-* Expand the dynamic property types like Array/Map/Value
+* Expand the dynamic property types like `Array`/`Map`/`Value`.

 ### IoC container